iamnotnato/alx-low_level_programming/0x08-recursion/README.md

 > 🎬 *Movie Quote :*
 >
-> *"Once an idea has taken hold of the brain it's almost impossible to eradicate.
-An idea that is fully formed - fully understood - that sticks; right in there somewhere.*
+> *"Once an idea has taken hold of the brain it's almost impossible to eradicate."*
 >
+> *"An idea that is fully formed - fully understood - that sticks; right in there somewhere."*
+>
->*Leonardo DiCaprio as Cobb - Inception (2010)*
+> *Leonardo DiCaprio as Cobb - Inception (2010)*

 <br>